AfoninZ/UltimMC/README.md

 ## This software is not related to MultiMC developers and provided without any warranty.
 Please don't bomb MultiMC developers if something gets wrong using this launcher.

 ## Pre-built binaries:

 - Windows / Linux / MacOS: https://nightly.link/AfoninZ/MultiMC5-Cracked/workflows/main/develop

 To update the launcher delete the bin directory and the executable and replace with the newer one.
 Do not use inbuilt option.

+In case you're using a legacy version of the launcher, rename multimc.cfg or devlauncher.cfg to ultimmc.cfg

 ## How to install and use
 1. Download pre-built binaries for your system.